KittapatR/KittapatR/README.md

-If you'd like to know me, just search "_Kittapat Ratanaphupha_" with double-quote.
+If you'd like to know me, just search "_Kittapat Ratanaphupha_".

 Trust me. 😎